Television licence: Austria

-In 2007 the total licensing income was €682 million, 66% of was allocated to the ORF.
-The remaining 34% was allocated to federal government and local governments to fund cultural activities.
+In 2007 the total licensing income was €682 million, 66 per cent of which was allocated to the ORF.
+The remaining 34 per cent was allocated to the federal government and local governments to fund cultural activities.
 GIS employs 191 people and has approximately 125 freelancers in the field service.
-3.4 million Austrian households are registered with the GIS with 2.5% evading the licence.
+3.4 million Austrian households are registered with the GIS with 2.5 per cent evading the licence.

 The television & radio licence fee varies between states.
-As of 2022, Styria has the highest annual television licence cost, at €343.80, and Salzburg and Burgenland has the highest annual radio licence cost, at €94.92.
+As of 2022, Styria has the highest annual television licence cost, at €343.80, and Salzburg and Burgenland have the highest annual radio licence cost, at €94.92.
 Annual fees from July 2022 are:

+Since 2024, the broadcasting fee has been replaced by a household tax that every household pays.
+It is €15.30 per month.
+In the federal states of Burgenland, Carinthia, Styria and Tyrol, an additional state tax must be paid - this amounts to between €3.10 and €4.70 per month.

 Bosnia and Herzegovina

 The licence fee in Bosnia and Herzegovina is approximately €46 per year.
 The Bosnian War and associated collapse of infrastructure caused very high evasion rates.
 This has partly been resolved by collecting the licence fee as part of each household's monthly telephone bill.
 The licence fee is divided between three broadcasters: